dlesbre/cephalopode/README.md

 	sudo apt install ghc bnfc

 It can then be built using `make bifrost`.
 The examples programs in `./bifrost/examples` can be compiled with `make bifrost-examples`.

+You can recompile the ALU multiplier and divider with `make bifrost-alu`.

 ### Cephalopode